-A. Direct Measures: Scores on the PRAXIS content exams for the BRKD/SPED license (Interdisciplinary Early Childhood Education 5023, Education of Young Children 5024), published by ETS, will be assessed using the Early Childhood Content Knowledge Rubric (ECCKR), developed by Birth - Kindergarten faculty.
+A. Direct Measures: Scores on the PRAXIS content exam for the BRKD/SPED license (Interdisciplinary Early Childhood Education 5023), published by ETS, will be assessed using the Early Childhood Content Knowledge Rubric (ECCKR), developed by Birth - Kindergarten faculty.
 In this way, we will assess students' understanding of instruction, learning and development across the cognitive, linguistic, social, emotional, and physical domains for young learners with a range of abilities.
 Scores will be rated as 1 (unsatisfactory - 80% or lower, not passing) 2 (proficient - 80%-90% - passing), and 3 (distinguished - passing > 90%).

-B. Acceptable and Ideal Targets: It is acceptable that 75% of all students and ideal that 85% or more of all students will score a "proficient" (2) or higher on the rubrics for PRAXIS exams 5024 and 5025.
+B. Acceptable and Ideal Targets: It is acceptable that 75% of all students and ideal that 85% or more of all students will score a "proficient" (2) or higher on the rubric for PRAXIS exam 5023.